The Department of Philosophy offers a major program that serves two different goals:

 Philosophy assists the student in reasoning well and writing effectively.
 Consequently, a philosophy major serves as an excellent preparation for the professions, including law, business, and government service as well as for graduate study and the teaching of philosophy.

 The department offers a philosophy prelaw program for those students interested in philosophy or a general arts education, and in pursuing a legal career.
 It is generally acknowledged that a concentration in philosophy and the other arts provides an appropriate basis for the study of law.
 Students in the prelaw program complete the requirements of the Philosophy, Law and Politics track, which are presented on the catalog's Philosophy BA page.

-Learn more about the prelaw track by contacting Dr. Steve Nuttal, associate professor of philosophy, by email or by phone at (716) 375-2260.
+Learn more about the prelaw track by contacting Dr. Alex Gillham, assistant professor of philosophy, by email.